 Excuse me while I call James and collect my money…

 Hey, did you enjoy this post on building a mobile document scanner?

 If so, I think you’ll like my book, Practical Python and OpenCV.

-When you pick up the Case Studies Bundle you’ll learn how to detect faces in images, recognize handwriting, and utilize keypoint detection and the SIFT descriptors to build a system to recognize the book covers!
+Inside you’ll learn how to detect faces in images, recognize handwriting, and utilize keypoint detection and the SIFT descriptors to build a system to recognize the book covers!